Staying Healthy

 Adolescents and Young Adults

 Building strong bones begins in childhood.
 The best time to build bone density is during years of rapid growth.
 We essentially develop the skeleton that must last our lifetime when we are between the ages of 10 and 18 years old.
-Our peak bone mass in maximum strength and density is achieved in our late twenties.
+We achieve our peak bone mass in maximum strength and density by age 30.

 Adults